 The Purpose of the Trial

-The trial created by Uqora, known as “Uqora Supplements in Women With UTIs,” began in August of 2019 and results will be available January of 2021.
+The trial created by Uqora, known as “Uqora Supplements in Women With UTIs,” began in August 2019 and results will be available in January 2021.
 It is a virtual study that focuses on a daily dietary supplement provided by Uqora for managing UTI or urinary tract infections.
-Participants are randomly assign to a control group and experimental group.
+Participants are randomly assigned to a control group and an experimental group.
 The control group will receive a placebo drink-Mix and placebo capsules.
 Group one will receive the Uqora Drink-Mix and Placebo Capsules.
 Group two will receive Uqora Drink-Mix Daily and Uqora Capsules.
-Each group receives 180 days worth of supplies.
+Each group receives 180 days’ worth of supplies.

 This is a blind trial so participants won’t know if they are receiving the placebo or Uqora product.
 This dosage is enough to last about six months.
 During the test, each person in the study will take their supplements, track their occurrence of UTI, and then report on them after the test period is over.
 The working hypothesis is those who take the products by Uqora will show a heavier decrease of UTIs than those taking the placebo.

 The test’s controllers also ask that each participant drink cranberry juice or cranberry extract to stay hydrated.
 This element is one that each person will track on their own – as hydration levels may also influence UTI occurrence.
 Throughout the study, each subject has to keep a weekly diary log.
 This process includes signing in to an online account to finish a simple questionnaire.

 The Criteria for the Study